Wi-Fi data collection

 When you are near one of our station Wi-Fi access points (installed on TfL privately-owned property) and you have Wi-Fi enabled, your device will send a probing request to connect.
 This will be received by our Wi-Fi network, even if your device does not subsequently connect.

 We will not be able to identify any individuals from the data collected.
 We have designed the process to identify patterns and to avoid identifying individuals.
 We are trying to understand how customers as a whole use the network, not how specific individuals use it.

-All data collected is automatically de-depersonalised, using a one-way pseudonymisation process to ensure TfL is unable to identify any individual.
+All data collected is automatically depersonalised, using a one-way pseudonymisation process to ensure TfL is unable to identify any individual.
 This happens immediately after the data is first collected.

 Pseudonymisation is the process of distinguishing individuals in a dataset by using a unique identifier that does not reveal their 'real world' identity.
 This is a way of protecting people's privacy in accordance with the Information Commissioner's Anonymisation Code of Practice.

-If your device has not signed up to use the free Wi-Fi provided on the London Underground network, it's an 'un-authenticated device'.
+If your device has not signed up to use the free Wi-Fi provided on the London Underground network and the Elizabeth line stations noted above, it's an 'un-authenticated device'.

 When your device sends a probing request, it will contain a MAC address.
 Most modern devices send out a randomly generated MAC address to prevent unknown routers identifying the device.

 If you would like to stop your device from sending out probing requests, you can turn off Wi-Fi on your device, turn your device off or put the device into airplane mode while at our stations.

-If the device has been signed up for free Wi-Fi on the London Underground network, the device will disclose its genuine MAC address.
+If the device has been signed up for free Wi-Fi on the London Underground network and the Elizabeth line stations noted above, the device will disclose its genuine MAC address.
 This is known as an authenticated device.

 The following processing only relates to authenticated devices.